The Sevens Stadium

-The Sevens is a rugby sevens stadium in Ūd al-Baydāʾ, Dubai, United Arab Emirates.
+The Sevens Stadium is a rugby sevens stadium in Ūd al-Baydāʾ, Dubai, United Arab Emirates.
 The Sevens Stadium is a venue for rugby, association football, Gaelic football, Australian football (Aussie rules football), netball, basketball, cricket, tennis, track and field, baseball, and concerts.

-The Sevens is located at the intersection of the Dubai-Al Ain Road (E66) and the Jebel Ali-Lahbab Road (E77).
+The Sevens Stadium is located at the intersection of the Dubai-Al Ain Road (E66) and the Jebel Ali-Lahbab Road (E77).
 The complex offers parking for around 15,000 vehicles.

-Facilities at The Sevens include: eight rugby/football pitches, six cricket pitches (3 grass (2 floodlit) 3 subkha), four netball/tennis courts, one basketball court, a grandstand, and international-standard ancillary facilities ideal for sports events.
+Facilities at The Sevens Stadium include: eight rugby/football pitches, six cricket pitches (3 grass (2 floodlit), 3 subhka), four netball/tennis courts, one basketball court, a grandstand, and international-standard ancillary facilities ideal for sports events.
 All courts and pitches are floodlit.

 It was the venue for the first HSBC A5N Youth Rugby Festival in February 2009.
 The Emirates Airline Dubai Sevens is a round of the World Rugby Sevens Series which has been held at The Sevens annually since 2008.